jliu70/adafruit.usedgoodies.com/docs/circuitpython/index.md

 ## What about Micropython?

+[MicroPython](https://micropython.org) is an open source Python programming language interpretor that runs on small embedded development boards, aka [microcontrollers](../glossary/microcontroller.md).

+- Lean and efficient implementation of Python 3
+    - Includes a small subset of Python standard library
+- Optimized to run on microcontrollers

 CircuitPython is a fork of Micropython.
 While CircuitPython looks somewhat like MicroPython there are some [differences](https://github.com/adafruit/circuitpython#differences-from-micropython).

 While I’d generally point folks towards MicroPython if they need advanced features like interrupts and threading — or complete access to the RP2040’s Programmable I/O (PIO) in Python — for library support for sensors and other breakouts I would point you to CircuitPython.
 It’s well supported by our friends at Adafruit.

 ## CircuitPython Documentation

 We are now sponsoring Read the Docs, where all of our documentation is hosted, which comes with a couple of perks.
 All of our docs are now ad-free.
 As well, I worked with our web devs to get the new docs.circuitpython.org URL set up.
 We’re now working to get all the libraries updated to use the new URL.

 http://docs.circuitpython.org/